The Sleep Guy’s Waffle Free Summary

 Emma is one of the trendy new mattress brands which has appeared on the market in the last few years.
 It’s won more awards than I’ve had hot dinners (well, nearly) and has thousands of reviews.

-There are five mattresses sold direct by Emma, at the time of writing (we will discuss later the other mattresses they sell via John Lewis).
+There are four mattresses sold direct by Emma, at the time of writing (we will discuss later the other mattresses they sell via John Lewis).
 The Emma range has a subtle evolution in its designs, rather than each one being radically different.
 None of them are bad choices.

 Whichever Emma mattress you buy, you get the same trial period and warranty.
 The difference is in how they are designed.